ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requests for denial-of-service protection.

-These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URI and headers.
-ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URI to another ACME URI.
+These intermediaries can also change values in the request that are not signed in the HTTPS request, e.g., the request URL and headers.
+ACME uses JWS to provide an integrity mechanism, which protects against an intermediary changing the request URL to another ACME URL.

 As noted in {{request-authentication}} above, all ACME request objects carry a "url" parameter in their protected header.
 This header parameter encodes the URL to which the client is directing the request.
-On receiving such an object in an HTTP request, the server MUST compare the "url" parameter to the request URI.
+On receiving such an object in an HTTP request, the server MUST compare the "url" parameter to the request URL.
 If the two do not match, then the server MUST reject the request as unauthorized.

 Except for the directory resource, all ACME resources are addressed with URLs